cperaltab/Seagrass_mapping/SeagrassBelize2025.md

 |T16QCE|2025-04| 1 |
 |T16QCE|2025-06| 1 |

 After manualy filtering by tiles, a total of 173 images filtered from the S-2A SR (https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR_HARMONIZED) for 2025, with <20% cloud cover filtered manually from the CSV file exported.
 6 selected images manualy with less than 20% cloud pixel percentage.
-When applyin an automated, non supervised filter and cloud mask for the specific tiles I get 0 images (!).

 **Image pre-processing (selection of the image):** we will work on individual Tiles, perfomr the classification pero individual images and then calculate the median to get the final seagrass cover polygon (see My Handbook and Luis notes).

+Normalized Difference Water Index (NDWI) is calculated using the following formula: (Green - NIR) / (Green + NIR) Water bodies typically have higher reflectance in the green band and lower reflectance in the NIR band; calculation results in values ranging from -1 to +1.
+Water bodies usually have positive NDWI values, while vegetation and built-up areas tend to have lower or negative values.

 **Groundtruth database creation:** data points taken from Claudia's visit to Belize (2024), GPS data recording and bothom type identification.
 Additional seagrass data points from SegrassNet site.
 No seagrass occurrence data in OBIS.
 Scleractinia data points taken from OBIS.
 Imported all data points (104 in total) to GoogleEarth Pro and check accuracy of points and benthic habitat verification; used seagrass, sand and hardbottom type (including Scleractinia).
 Scleractinia data are very poor and not enough for a significant class but could help to perform a better image interpretation when selecting points for class training de chosed model.